AlphaBlue7/SubAlarm/README.md

 6. -- Telegram bot made using @botfather on telegram and it's API Key and chat IDs

-7. -- Instead of Telegram any of the providers mentioned here can be used `https://github.com/projectdiscovery/notify#provider-config` .
+   A. -- Instead of Telegram any of the providers mentioned here can be used `https://github.com/projectdiscovery/notify#provider-config` .
 It goes to say that the `alert_sub.sh ` and the `alertconfig.yaml ` files must be altered accordingly